 Make strong passwords a policy, weak password protocols are asking for trouble.

 6. Adopt Multi-Factor Authentication

 Multifactor authentication (MFA) is, in many ways, a natural extension of having a solid password protocol.

 MFA has proved enormously successful in heading off attacks, particularly brute force cyberattacks.
-For businesses which use MFA, 99.9% of attacks are prevented.
-In short, it increases the protection of your network significantly.

 Wherever possible, utilize multifactor authentication on devices operating within your organization for added security.